mailjet/wordpress-mailjet-plugin-apiv3/README.md

 Now with integrated WooCommerce support.
 Design, send and track engaging marketing and transactional emails directly from your WordPress admin.

 ## What's new
-* Full **WooCommerce support** - use Mailjet's drag and drop email builder to create responsive *Order Notifications* and *Abandoned cart reminders* to your customers.
-Add newsletter subscribers from the "Check out" page and the "Thank you" page.
+* Full **WooCommerce support** - use Mailjet's drag and drop email builder to create responsive *Order Notification* and *Abandoned cart reminder* emails and engage with your customers at the right moment.
+Add newsletter subscribers from the "Check out" and the "Thank you" pages.
 Sync order data to Mailjet and use our powerful *Segmentation* and *Automation* features to target specific customer groups.
-* **Shortcode support** - add the subscrrtiption widget in any page or post using shortcode.
+* **Shortcode support** - add the subscription widget in any page or post using shortcode.
 * Integration with **Contact Form 7** - add a "Subscribe to our newsletter" checkbox to any Contact Form 7 form and easily add subscribers to your contact lists

-* Redesigned subscription widget for easier setup and more options - mandatory, optional or hidden form fields, custom subscription confirmation page, and more.
-* Integration with **Contact Form 7** - add a "Subscribe to our newsletter" checkbox to any Contact Form 7 form and easily add subscribers to your contact lists
-* Integration with **WooCommerce** - customers can subscribe to your newsletter during checkout.
-More integrations are coming soon.
-* More flexibility - use filters to set your own subscription confirmation email template or texts inside the email, set your own thank you page, or widget form.

 ## Description